15 Best Rome Instagram Spots for Stunning Photos

 Location on Google Maps: Trevi Fountain

-Cost: There is no admission fee to visit the Trevi Fountain but you might want to toss a coin into the basin and make a wish.
+Cost: Free but you might want to toss a coin into the fountain to make a wish.

 2. Spanish Steps